cloudfieldcz/shieldoo-mesh-docs/docs/pages/admin/04_access_management.md

 7. Click on the __Create__ button to confirm the firewall's creation.
 8. Continue by [creating access cards](/access_management/#access-cards) to map the created firewall rules to a specific server that runs the given services (e.g. a database).

+{: .warning }
+> By default, a user can be accessed by another user or by a server.
+>
+> We highly recommend that you secure the users in your network with a specific firewall.
+Learn how to do that in the [Securing Users](/users/#securing-users) section.

 ### Configuring Firewall Rules
 This section describes the settings of the __Create Rule__ dialog:
 ![](../../images/AccessManagement05.png)